varnish/Varnish-Book/varnish_book.rst

    Even more, you may apply `Query Language`_ ``-q`` options.
    For example, ``varnishtop -q 'respstatus > 400'`` shows you counters for responses where client seem to have erred.

    ..
-TODO for the author: to make an example with -g and -q.
+TODO for the author: to make an example with -g

    Some other possibly useful examples are: